paalamugan/nextjs-web-assignment-project/README.md

 yarn dev
 ```

-(OR)
+Open http://localhost:3000 with our favorite browser to see our project.

-Other available support that we can run the application for local testing without live reload using docker command:
+### Run on application using docker-compose cli(Optional)

-Before that, We need to have docker installed in our local machine, if not please install it from [here](https://docs.docker.com/get-docker/).
+Before run the below command, We need to have docker installed in our local machine, if not please install it from [here](https://docs.docker.com/get-docker/).

 ```shell
   docker-compose up -d
 ```

-- Run Docker Compose with your custom environment file path using below command, by default it will use `.env` file or environment variables that we used inside `docker-compose.yml` file.
+- Run Docker Compose with our custom environment file path using below command, by default it will use `.env` file or environment variables that we used inside `docker-compose.yml` file.

 ```shell
 docker-compose --env-file .env.local up -d
 ```

-Open http://localhost:3000 with your favorite browser to see your project.
+### Folder Structure

 ```shell
 .